Lesya Ukrainka: Early poetry

+Height of literary career

-Since the beginning of the 90s, the poetess has been communicating with the Poltava region.
-From the summer of 1893 to the middle of 1906, Lesya lived almost every summer in Hadiach and near the city, in the Green Grove.
+Since the beginning of the 1890s, Ukrainka had been communicating with the Poltava region.
+From the summer of 1893 to the middle of 1906, Ukrainka spent almost every summer in Hadiach and near the city in the Green Grove.
 The writing of many works is marked by this place; in particular, the legend "Robert Bruce, King of Scotland" was written here.
-It was here that Lesya befriended the teacher A. S. Makarova, with whom she later corresponded, the latter left memories of the poetess.
+It was here that Ukrainka befriended the teacher A. S. Makarova, with whom she later corresponded, and the latter left memories of the poet.

 The poems and plays of Ukrainka are associated with her belief in her country's freedom and independence.
-Between 1895 and 1897, she became a member of the Literary and Artistic Society in Kyiv, which was banned in 1905 because of its relations with revolutionary activists.
+Between 1895 and 1897 she became a member of the Literary and Artistic Society in Kyiv, which was banned in 1905 because of its relations with revolutionary activists.
 In 1888, when Ukrainka was seventeen, she and her brother organized a literary circle called Pleyada (The Pleiades), which they founded to promote the development of Ukrainian literature and translation of foreign classics into Ukrainian.
 The organization was based on the French school of poesy, the Pleiade.
 Their gatherings took place in different homes and were joined by Mykola Lysenko, Petro Kosach, Kostiantyn Mykhalchuk, Mykhailo Starytsky, and others.
 One of the works they translated was Nikolai Gogol's Evenings on a Farm Near Dykanka.

-Taras Shevchenko and Ivan Franko were the main inspiration of her early poetry, which was associated with the poet's loneliness, social isolation and adoration of the Ukrainian nation's freedom.
+Taras Shevchenko and Ivan Franko were the main inspiration of her early poetry, which was associated with Ukrainka's loneliness, social isolation, and longing for the Ukrainian nation's freedom.
 Her first collection of poetry, Na krylakh pisen (On the Wings of Songs), was published in 1893.
 Since Ukrainian publications were banned by the Russian Empire, this book was published in Western Ukraine, which was part of Austria-Hungary at the time, and smuggled into Kyiv.